 Top things to do in Salamanca.

-Salamanca is located in west-central part of Spain with 150,000 inhabitants.
-In Spain it is known as “The Golden City” because of its honey-coloured sandstone.
-Most visitors are attracted by Salamanca’s rich architectural heritage but don’t forget about delicious cuisine of the central Spain.
-You’ll find plenty of tapas bars in the Old Town and if you fancy observing local nightlife, Plaza Mayor should be your evening destination.
+Salamanca is located in the west-central part of Spain with 150,000 inhabitants.
+In Spain, it is known as “The Golden City” because of its honey-colored sandstone.
+Most visitors are attracted by Salamanca’s rich architectural heritage but don’t forget about the delicious cuisine of central Spain.
+You’ll find plenty of tapas bars in the Old Town and if you fancy observing local nightlife, Plaza Mayor should be your evening destination – it is breathtaking after dark.

 The Old Town streets of Salamanca.

-It barely happens to me to walk the same footsteps number of times but you just can’t get enough of this magnificent city scenery.
-University of Salamanca is the oldest University in Spain and also third oldest in Europe!
-There are two cathedrals which ot only are dominating the city space, but also are two artistic landmarks of the place.
-These are the Old Cathedral of Salamanca and the New Cathedral.
+It barely happens to me to walk the same footsteps a number of times but you just can’t get enough of this magnificent city scenery.
+The University of Salamanca is the oldest University in Spain and also the third oldest in Europe!
+The Old Town along with two Cathedrals are among two top historical sites and things to do in Salamanca.
+There are two cathedrals dominating the city landscape, but there also are two artistic landmarks of the place – the Old Cathedral of Salamanca and the New Cathedral.

 The New Cathedral of Salamanca was built in the 16th century in the Gothic style and it went through a restoration in 1992.
 I had no idea that for cathedral restorers it is allowed to add some additional details to the facade as a sort of their signature.
 In this case Jeronimo Garcia, who was renovating the New Cathedral, also added some more modern images to the facade.
 He included figures such as an astronaut floating among the vines, a dragon eating ice cream, a rabbit, and a crayfish! 🙂